 Meaning

-In the quote “Man, unlike anything organic or inorganic in the universe, grows beyond his work, walks up the stairs of his concepts, emerges ahead of his accomplishments.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.
+“Man, unlike anything organic or inorganic in the universe, grows beyond his work, walks up the stairs of his concepts, emerges ahead of his accomplishments.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.

 Theme